 Children do best when they grow with their own families and remain safely connected to their family and community.
 Effective prevention strategies that reduce risk factors and build protective factors are vital to help whole families thrive and prevent child abuse and neglect and family separation.

 The Federal Family First Prevention Services Act allows funding for community- and evidence-based services for all family members (and fictive kin) to support the child and their family in their community.
 The most effective prevention efforts work at the community level, strengthening the family’s social network and utilizing that network as a source of support.
+The social-ecological model acknowledges the many different levels of factors that influence families.

 Use these resources to learn more about prevention in child welfare.

-Adjust the filters below to refine your list of resources
+Adjust the filters below to refine your list of resources.

 Can’t find what you need in the filtered results?
 Try searching our Library catalog to access a large selection of peer-reviewed journal articles, evaluation reports, Children’s Bureau grant materials, research studies, and more.